 Hire the Best Car Accident Lawyer

-When you are searching for the best car accident lawyer in Clark County, you want to contact the Heidari Law Group.
+When you are searching for the best car accident lawyer in Clark County, contact us at Heidari Law Group today.
 You will not pay a fee until you win.
 We offer free case evaluations where we will provide you with a legal opinion on your situation.

 In addition to providing representation for a car accident injury claim, we provide services for a wide variety of legal issues.
 If you or anyone you know is in need of legal assistance regarding personal injury, accidents involving motor vehicles, other accidents, civil rights, employment law, medical malpractice, product liability, and more contact us at one of our four office locations.